OODIDA: On-board/Off-board Distributed Real-Time Data Analytics for Connected Vehicles: System Description

-Executing just one finite task at a time on some or all of the available clients has some practical utility, but in a real-world setting as well as due to the fact that on-board computers already have multiple CPU cores, there are many use cases that necessitate \emph{concurrent execution of multiple assignments}.
-For instance, an OBU that is training a machine learning model with local data could concurrently monitor a range of sensors for critical values for the purpose of performing anomaly detection tasks.
-In Fig.~\ref{fig:fleet_cc} we see two cases of two assignments being concurrently executed per client.
-In both, the cloud process has spawned two instances of the assignment handler $b'$, i.e.\ one handler per assignment.
-In Fig.~\ref{fig:fleet_whole_cc}, each of the three client processes has spawned one task handler per received task, which means that all client nodes are processing both tasks.
-In comparison, in Fig.~\ref{fig:fleet_partial_cc} two tasks are assigned to overlapping subsets of the set of available clients.
-Client $x$ only executes task~1, client $z$ only executes task~2, and client $y$ concurrently executes both task~1 and~2.
-We skip the trivial case of assigning multiple assignments to non-overlapping subsets.

-Lastly, \emph{indefinitely long assignments} do not warrant separate diagrams.
-They are a variation as tasks could as well run for an unspecified duration.
+The most basic scenario consists of submitting an assignment with \emph{one finite task} for all clients (cf.~Fig.~\ref{fig:fleet_1}): cloud node~$b$ has spawned an assignment handler $b'$, which divides the assignment into tasks and sends a corresponding message to each of the client nodes $x,$ $y$, and $z$.
+In general, each client node $c_i$ runs on its own OBU.
+Upon receiving a task description from $b'$, each client process $c_i$ spawns a task handler $c_i'$, which communicates with an external application $a$.
+Upon completion of the task, the results are sent from $a$ to $b'$ via $c'$.
+Node $b'$ performs optional off-board computations.
+Afterwards, results are sent to $b$ and, finally, to the user node~$u$.
+Executing just one finite task at a time on some or all of the available clients has some practical utility, but many use cases necessitate \emph{concurrent execution of multiple assignments}.
+For instance, a client that is training a machine learning model with local data could concurrently monitor a range of sensors for critical values for the purpose of performing anomaly detection tasks.
+A more complicated scenario is shown in Fig.~\ref{fig:fleet_2}, which illustrates a whole-fleet assignment with two concurrent tasks per client.
+The cloud process has spawned two instances of the assignment handler $b'$, i.e.\ one handler per assignment.
+Each of the three client processes has likewise spawned one task handler per received task, which means that all client nodes are processing both tasks.
+Having illustrated these two cases, it is easy to see how additional concurrent assignments are handled.
+There are also \emph{indefinitely long assignments}, which are a variation of the previous scenarios as tasks could as well run for an unspecified duration.
 This is the case when execution is not tied to a fixed number of iterations but to a stopping criterion, such as reaching a desired threshold value for the validation error of an artificial neural network.
-Tasks can also be set up to run until an interrupt has been received, which is issued by the user.
+Tasks can also be set up to run until an interrupt from the user has been received.
 It is also possible to set up an assignment consisting of an indefinite number of iterations.
-The latter mode of operation generates a stream of data as results are processed as part of each iteration.
+This generates a stream of data that consists of intermediate results, which are produced after each iteration.